castrofernandez/sizeme/README.md

 # sizeme
-Library to measure browser size.
+Library to measure browser size based on CSS or JS configuration.

 1. Install